cartilage-ftw/active-learning/README.md

 # An active learning scheme for optimizing protein sequences
 =====

 We demonstrated how the [wazy](https://github.com/ur-whitelab/wazy) package ([Yang _et al_.
-2022](https://www.biorxiv.org/content/10.1101/2022.08.05.502972v1.abstract) developed by the White lab) can be trained on protein sequence-property prediction tasks.
+2022](https://www.biorxiv.org/content/10.1101/2022.08.05.502972v1.abstract), developed by members of the [White lab](https://thewhitelab.org/) at U. Rochester) can be trained on protein sequence-property prediction tasks.
 For training we ran coarse-grained simulations using [HOOMD-blue 2.9.7](https://hoomd-blue.readthedocs.io/en/v2.9.7/) extended with [azplugins](https://github.com/mphowardlab/azplugins).
 The simulations were run on the [MOGON II](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon/) computing cluster of JGU Mainz.

 Here, we provide the code used for training and the results of the simulations (extracted quantities, e.g. $B_{22}$ or $\Delta G$ for protein sequences), along with the scripts used for generation the simulations and computing aforementioned quantities.